 How to organise your gorilla and chimp trekking

-Mountain Gorillas are one of the world’s most endangered apes and it is estimated that there are only a mere 800 mountain gorilla’s left in the wild.
-Almost half of the worlds’ population can be found in Bwindi National Park in Uganda.
-The spine-tingling feeling that you get being so near to one of our closest relatives is hard to describe.
+Mountain gorillas are one of the world’s most endangered apes and it is estimated that there are only 800 mountain gorillas left in the wild.
+Almost half of the worlds’ population of mountain gorillas can be found in Bwindi National Park in Uganda.
+The spine-tingling feeling that you get being so near to one of our closest relatives in the animal kingdom is hard to describe.

-Important information for roadtrippers that want to trek the gorilla's and chimps.
-Covered in this section:
+Important information for roadtrippers who want to go gorilla and chimp trekking covered in this section:

-- How does a trekking day look like?
+- What does a trekking day look like?

 How to obtain a gorilla trekking permit

-If you are planning to visit the gorillas or chimpanzees, it is recommended that you reserve the permits well in advance.
-The Uganda Wildlife Authority (UWA) headquartered in Kampala issues the permits only upon cash payment in full (no pre-booking).
-Permits cost USD 600 per person (2018).
+If you are planning to visit the gorillas or chimpanzees, it is recommended that you reserve the trekking permits well in advance.
+The Uganda Wildlife Authority (UWA) headquarters in Kampala issues the permits only upon cash payment in full (no pre-booking).
+Permits cost USD 600 per person (as of 2018).

-Roadtrip Uganda can arrange the gorilla and chimp permits for you after you have hired a car with us.
-In order to do so, we need (1) full names corresponding with your passport, nationality, date of birth and passport number of all the people tracking, (2) preferred starting location and date (3) second best date in case the preferred date is fully booked.
+Roadtrip Uganda can arrange the gorilla and chimp permits for you, after you have hired a car with us.
+In order to do so, we need (1) full names corresponding with your passport, nationality, date of birth and passport number of all the people tracking, (2) preferred starting location and date (3) second best dates in case the preferred date is fully booked.
 Once proof of payment has been sent, we will purchase the permits on your behalf.
-Kindly note that UWA does not have a refund policy in case of any cancellation or change of location or data.
+Kindly note that UWA does not have a refund policy in case of any cancellation or change of location or date.
 Note that the minimum age for gorilla tracking is 15 years and for the chimps it is 13 years.
-For this service we charge a handling fee of USD 25 per gorilla permit and USD 15 per chimp permit.
+For this service we charge a handling fee of $25 per gorilla permit and $15 per chimp permit.

 Kibale Forest is the prime chimpanzee trekking location with a 95% chance that you will spot a chimp family.
 Trips start every morning and afternoon from Bigodi in Kibale Forest.
 Chimp tracking permits cost USD 150 per person.
-You can also opt for the full day chimp habituation experience, which cost USD 200.
+You can also opt for the full day chimp habituation experience, which costs USD 200.
 It is recommended to reserve the permits in advance.
-Note that the minimum age is 13 years or above for chimp tracking.
+Note that the minimum age for chimp tracking is 13 years.

-Curious how a day of gorilla trekking looks like?
+Curious about what a day of gorilla trekking looks like?
 Read our blog post.